FAQs about mold inspection & testing services

 Mold removal pricing starts at $59 for water damage and goes up from there.
 Mold testing is a little more expensive as the labor associated with sampling costs and gear is much higher than a simple test kit or examination kit.
 Expect to spend upwards of $680-$800 just for testing alone–not to mention the equipment costs that may be needed before you even get started!
 Contact your local mold inspection or mold testing professional for an estimate to be sure.

-However, inside your home, there are many ways for mold to find moisture – such as high humidity or excessive wood rotting.
-These environments will allow the mold to thrive despite drying out on the surface of their colonies.
+However, inside your home, mold can find moisture in many ways, such as high humidity or excessive wood rot.
+These environments allow mold to thrive despite drying out on the surface of its colonies.

-The best way to fight against pesky molds is prevention–to increase floor ventilation with air conditioning or ceiling fans, since this reduces humidity caused by bathing or cooking indoors.
+The best way to fight against pesky molds is prevention: increase floor ventilation with air conditioning or ceiling fans, which reduces humidity caused by bathing or cooking indoors.

 Mold investigators are typically considered experts in microbiology.
 Molds do not produce the same kind of spores and the quantity that other bugs generate in the air.
 Mold inspection is a tedious but necessary operation.
 In general, mold inspections involve the following three steps: